engie-group/shaystack/docs/sql_provider.md

 You can use the parameters:

 * `--customer` to set the customer id for all imported records
-* `--clean` to clean the oldest versions before import a new one
+* `--reset` to clean the oldest versions before import a new one
 * `--no-time-series` if you don't want to import the time-series referenced in `hisURI` tags'

 To demonstrate the usage with sqlite,